catalystneuro/neuroconv/docs/user_guide/datainterfaces.rst

     metadata["NWBFile"].update(
         session_id="session_1",
-        session_description="Observation of finches on the Galapagos Islands", experiment_description="Observation of finches on the Galapagos Islands", experimenter="Darwin, Charles",
+        session_description="Observations of desert plants and reptiles on the island of San Cristobal.", experiment_description="Observations of wildlife across the Galapagos Islands.", experimenter="Darwin, Charles",
         lab="Evolutionary Biology",
         institution="University of Cambridge",